andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 ***

-#### Propositions
+### Propositions

-Some propositions will be given to improve the current Navigation.
+Some propositions will be given to improve the current `Navigation`.

 Let's start with the `Quick Close`.